zouhangwithsweet/vue-components-lib-seed/README.md

 # A Vue3 UI library template

-Help you quickly create a component library
+Help you quickly create a component library.

+- :rocket: dev with `Vite`
+- :airplane: build with `esbuild`
+- :helicopter: generate types with `ts-morph`

 ## Docs